jennifer-hiller/perscholas-capstone/README.md

 ### Installing

+Be sure to put a .env file in the `backend` folder.
+This should contain two variables: `ATLAS_URI` and `PORT`. `ATLAS_URI` needs to point to your database on Mongo Atlas.

 Run `cd backend` and run `npm install`
 Then cd back to root and run `cd frontend` and run `npm install`